entreri56/AIAimBot/README.md

 - AverMedia Live Gamer Ultra
 - Generic USB 3.0 HDMI Video Capture dongles ($15–$30 on Amazon/AliExpress)

+### Do I need OBS?
+**No.** The `opencv` capture mode reads the capture card directly via DirectShow — OBS is not required.
+OBS is only needed if you want to use the `ndi` capture mode (lowest latency), or if you prefer to route video through OBS Virtual Camera (e.g., for overlays or scene compositing).

 ### Why a capture card?
-- Anti-cheat software cannot detect screen capture happening on a **different physical machine**
+- Anti-cheat software cannot detect video capture happening on a **different physical machine**
-- OBS Virtual Camera presents the capture card feed as a webcam, which this program reads via OpenCV
+- The capture card appears as a standard DirectShow camera — OpenCV reads it directly with `cv2.VideoCapture()`
 ---

 ## 🚀 Quick Start